-This control allows you to adjust the output level of the headphone jack.
+This control adjusts the output level of the headphone jack.

 Headphone Output

 Use the Headphone Output to connect stereo headphones.
 This jack accepts a 1/4" stereo plug.
 This outputs any audio that is routed to analog outputs 1-2 in Pro Tools LE.
 The Headphone Output is disabled in unpowered Monitor Mode (see "Monitor Mode" on page 26 for more information).